GenomicsAotearoa/hts_workshop_mpi/docs/level2/11_shell_manipulation.md

             GNATNACCACTTCCAGTGCTGANNNNNNNGGGATG
             ```

-!!! question "Exercice"

-    2. Search for the sequence `AAGTT` in both FASTQ files.
+    2. Search for the sequence `AAGTT` in both fastq files (use `*.fastq` as your file name).
 Have your search return all matching lines and the name (or identifier) for each sequence that contains a match.

     ??? circle-check "Solution"